smartcar/ruby-sdk/README.md

 export SMARTCAR_CLIENT_ID=<client id>
 export SMARTCAR_CLIENT_SECRET=<client secret>
 export SMARTCAR_REDIRECT_URI=<redirect URI>
+# Optional ENV variables
+export SMARTCAR_CONNECT_ORIGIN=(default_value: connect.smartcar.com): Used as the host for the URL that starts the Connect/OAuth2 flow export SMARTCAR_AUTH_ORIGIN=(default_value: auth.smartcar.com): Used as the host for the token exchange requests
 ```

 Example Usage for calling the reports API with oAuth token